 National Aquarium.
 Currently located in the basement of the Commerce Building, the aquarium entrance will be relocated to Constitution Avenue, making access more convenient for visitors on the National Mall.

-United States Institute of Peace Headquarters - A permanent headquarters facilities is to be built on the northwest corner of the National Mall at the intersection of Constitution Avenue and 23rd Street NW.
+United States Institute of Peace HeadquartersA permanent headquarters facilities is under construction on the northwest corner of the National Mall at the intersection of Constitution Avenue and 23rd Street NW.